imatlab/imatlab/README.rst

     $ jupyter console --kernel matlab

 Note: This is a rewrite from scratch of the original `Calysto MATLAB Kernel
-<https://github.com/Calysto/matlab_kernel>`, which does not inherit from the
+<https://github.com/Calysto/matlab_kernel>`_, which does not inherit from the
 Calysto MetaKernel anymore.
+Unlike the original implementation, this kernel does not support inline graphics in the notebook -- the MATLAB Live Editor is probably more suited for this use case unless we somehow manage to embed the figure JFrame into the notebook.

 Environment variables
 ---------------------